Welcome

 Graphics support is experimental.
 Bugs are expected and functionality may change.

-TUIOS supports the Kitty graphics protocol for inline image display.
+TUIOS supports the Kitty graphics protocol and Sixel graphics for inline image display.
 Applications running inside TUIOS can display images directly in the terminal when using a compatible host terminal.

 Supported host terminals: